Chance Campbell: Tennessee Titans

 Campbell was selected by the Tennessee Titans in the sixth round of the 2022 NFL draft with the 219th overall pick.
 He was placed on injured reserve on September 9, 2022, and did not play for the season.

 On August 29, 2023, Campbell was waived as part of final roster cuts before the start of the 2023 season, but signed with the Titans' practice squad the following day.
 He was promoted to the active roster on September 22.
 He was waived on October 28 and re-signed to the practice squad three days later.
 He was promoted back to the active roster on November 11.
 He suffered an injury during warmups before Week 10 and was placed on injured reserve on November 15, ending his season.
 He played 4 games prior to his injury.

 On August 26, 2024, head coach Brian Callahan announced that Campbell had suffered a torn ACL and would miss the entirety of the 2024 season.

 Philadelphia Eagles

 On August 20, 2025, Campbell signed with the Philadelphia Eagles.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Campbell signed a reserve/future contract with Philadelphia on January 12, 2026.

+On August 30, 2026, Campbell was released by the Eagles as part of final roster cuts and re-signed to the practice squad the next day.